-Learning Goals for Undergraduates - Women’s Studies
+Learning Goals for Undergraduates - Women’s, Gender and Sexuality Studies Program

 1. Achieve a more complete understanding of how the social construction of gender has influenced the roles, contributions, and experiences of women in many different cultures, now and in the past.
 Such awareness can help them better understand our contemporary world with its changing roles and patterns for women and men alike.

 2. Have the ability to bring to the gender analysis of any situation knowledge of the complexity of its interaction with race, social class, and other forms of diversity.

 3. Recognize the connection between Women’s, Gender and Sexuality Studies scholarship and the scholarship of other disciplines.